Never Ever (Ciara song)

-"Never Ever" is a song performed by R&B singer Ciara.
+"Never Ever" is a song performed by American R&B singer Ciara.
 It is the first single released from her third studio album, Fantasy Ride.
-The song features rapper Young Jeezy, was produced by Polow da Don, and was co-written by Ciara and Elvis "BlacElvis" Williams, who both produced and co-wrote Ciara's single, "Promise", from her second album, Ciara: The Evolution.
+The song features American rapper Young Jeezy, was produced by Polow da Don, and was co-written by Ciara and Elvis "BlacElvis" Williams, who both produced and co-wrote Ciara's single, "Promise", from her second album, Ciara: The Evolution.